 All required forms are available on the Student Employment Web site or by calling or visiting the Office of Student Employment located in the Student Center.

 Students are not permitted to begin working until all forms have been completed.

 The Student Employment Contract

 Students are required to sign a Student Employment Contract for each position held at the university.
 The Student Employment Contract must be completed annually, each time a student changes jobs, as well as any time a student works for the university during break periods.
 The student completes the top section of the contract, and the department completes the bottom section.
-The completed contract should be returned to the Student Employment Office.
+The completed contract should be returned to the Office of Student Employment.

 Department of Justice Employment Eligibility Verification (I-9)

-The I-9 requires two forms of identification (e.g., passport, driver’s license, social security card, and birth certificate).
+The I-9 requires original forms of identification (e.g., passport, driver’s license, social security card, and birth certificate).
+A list of acceptable identification is available by clicking on the U.S. Department of Justice Employment Eligibility Verification (I-9) form listed under "Required Paperwork."
 This form is required only once during the four years.